 Relationship to Basic Profile 2.0

-Similarly to this Profile, (BP 2.0) is derived from .
-Unlike this Profile, the version of SOAP in scope for BP 2.0 is the , not SOAP 1.1.
+Similarly to this Profile, Basic Profile 2.0 [BP2.0] is derived from Basic Profile 1.1 [BP1.1] .
+Unlike this Profile, the version of SOAP in scope for BP 2.0 is the W3C SOAP 1.2 Recommendation, not SOAP 1.1.
 To the extent possible, this Profile and BP 2.0 attempt to maintain a common set of requirement numbers, and common requirement and expository text.
 There are cases where the differences between SOAP 1.1 and SOAP 1.2 necessitate unique requirements and/or differing requirement and expository text.
 Therefore, some requirements and test assertions may present issues of forward or backward compatibility.

 Guiding Principles